 Accelerated Bachelors/Master's Program Procedures

 The Accelerated Bachelor to Master (ABM) Program allows qualified undergraduates to simultaneously earn credits toward completion of both bachelor’s and master’s degrees.
-As of fall 2019, students may earn to 12 graduate credit hours toward the requirements of both their undergraduate and graduate degrees.
+Students may earn up to 12 graduate credit hours toward the requirements of both their undergraduate and graduate degrees.
 The ABM process is entered by the Registrar’s Office as institutional credit.
+Individual ABM programs may have standards for eligibility greater than below.
+See details in the appropriate section of the undergraduate catalog.

 Step One – Initiating ABM Coursework